 Expense for the procedure ranges from $3,o00 for partial transplants to $7,000 for a full beard.

 What a fascinating example of the intersection of race, gender, religion, technology, and capitalism.
 Which men’s faces have more power to determine appearance norms for men?
 Or, what does masculinity look like?
 Men with Asian, American Indian, and African backgrounds are less likely to be able to grow full beards, but a society centered on whiteness can make their faces seem inadequate.
 If the situation were reversed, would we see white men, disproportionately, going in for laser hair removal?
 Would transmen feel less pressure to be able to grow a beard to feel fully masculine?
 Would they feel more if they were part of a Hasidic Jewish community?

 Also, is this really about hipsters?
 How much power does a young, monied demographic have to set fashion trends?
 To send a wide range of people to surgeons — for goodness sake — in the hopes of living up to a more or less fleeting trend?
 How do such trends gain purchase across such a wide range of people?
 What other forces are at work here?

 What can we learn from this about other plastic surgeries that we are more likely to take for granted as the result of natural or universal beauty?
 Breast implants for women, breast reductions for men, liposuction, facelifts, labiaplasty, or eyelid surgery?

-Lots of interesting conversations to be had.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Lots of interesting conversations to be had.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.